Claude OAuth Provider

 - On subsequent launches the token is loaded from the database.

-- meka refreshes the access token automatically when it’s within 5 minutes of expiry; the new token is written back to the database.
+- meka refreshes the access token automatically when it’s within 5 minutes of expiry; the new token is written back to the database under the same profile.

 Token refresh URL: defaults to https://api.anthropic.com/v1/oauth/token.
-Configurable via provider.oauth_token_url in the config file.
+Configurable via oauth_token_url in the profile.

 Supported Models